-Aegis big data hadoop developers are posting this article to let the development community know how to get top N words frequency count via distinct articals in a sorted way using hadoop MapReduce paradigm.
+Aegis Soft Tech's Development team of big data and Hadoop introduce the tutorial of how to get top N words frequency count using Big Data Hadoop MapReduce paradigm with developer’s assistance.
 You can try your hands on the code shared in this post and feedback your experience later.

 We are introducing how to get top N words count from different articals and sort them accordingly using hadoop MapReduce paradigm.